Richard Sakakida: World War II

-After the outbreak of hostilities with Japan, Sakakida was rounded up by the Philippine Constabulary and eventually ended up in Bilibid Prison, still maintaining his cover as a civilian, but he was recognized and released.
+After the outbreak of hostilities with Japan, Sakakida was rounded up by the Philippine Constabulary by mistake because of his civilian cover, and eventually ended up in Bilibid Prison, still maintaining his cover as a civilian; but he was recognized during detention and released.

 He joined the American retreat, first to Bataan, then to Corregidor.
 His duties involved translating documents and interrogating Japanese prisoners of war.
 The situation on Corregidor being hopeless, Sakakida and Komori were eventually ordered to fly out on one of the last evacuation aircraft.
 Sakakida persuaded his superiors to let attorney Clarence Yamagata take his seat; Sakakida was unmarried, while Yamagata had a wife and children living in Japan and his pro-American activities had been more public.
 The airplane left on April 13, 1942, and managed to avoid Japanese interception.

 Sakakida accompanied General Jonathan Wainwright as his interpreter during the surrender negotiations.
 After the surrender of Corregidor in early May, "Sakakida became the only Japanese-American to be captured by the Japanese forces in the Philippines."
 By Japanese law, he was considered to be a Japanese citizen because of his ancestry, and was charged with treason.
-The Kempeitai (military police) interrogated and tortured him for two months, but were unable to shake his story that he was a civilian who had worked for the U.S. Army under duress.
+The Kempeitai (military police) interrogated and tortured him for two months, but were unable to shake his story that he was a civilian who had worked for the United States Army under duress.
 Sakakida's mother had taken the precaution of voiding his Japanese citizenship at the Japanese consulate in Hawaii in August 1941, and the charge of treason was dropped.

 He spent nearly a year in one prison after another, before his case was reviewed in February 1943 by Colonel Nishiharu, Chief Judge Advocate of Fourteenth Army Headquarters.
 Nishiharu concluded Sakakida was most likely innocent, and hired him in March as a staff translator and personal houseboy.
 However, he periodically faced devious attempts to trick him into betraying himself.